 On the issue of Venezuela’s humanitarian crisis, as reported by CFR, Booker supports imposing sanctions on Nicolás Maduro and his top officials for corruption and human rights violations.
 Although Booker does not support “anointing a new Venezuelan government,” given U.S. history in Latin America, he does support engaging closely with partners in the region to pursue a diplomatic, negotiated settlement, including by working with a transitional government in Venezuela that can lead to peaceful elections and a return to democratic norms and stability.

 Pete Buttigieg (Mayor of South Bend, Indiana)

 Mayor Pete Buttigieg has discussed his foreign policy toward Latin America in a variety of interviews.
-Buttigieg has made it clear that he believes in immigration reform in order to end family separation and review ICE’s current methods.
+Buttigieg has made it clear that he believes in immigration reform to end family separation and would review ICE’s current methods.
 He believes in increasing the number of refugees allowed into the nation as well as increasing funding toward aiding humanitarian crises.

 Buttigieg also supports granting citizenship to the DREAMers.
 On NAFTA the mayor has referred to the agreement as a bad deal that requires reform.
 He holds fifth place in national polls.

 Julián Castro (Former U.S. Secretary of Housing and Urban Development and Mayor of San Antonio)